navigill7/UniLink/README.md

 CI/CD pipeline description :

-Code push on main branch --> triger the workflow with github action --> perform code analysis using sonarqube --> build the code --> push artifacts on ECR --> scan the image using trivy --> update the image version in helm chart --> it will trigger the argocd --> deploy the updated image to kops cluser
+Code push on main branch --> triger the workflow with github action --> perform code analysis using sonarqube --> build the code --> push artifacts on ECR --> scan the image using trivy --> update the image version in helm chart --> it will trigger the argocd --> deploy the updated image to EKS Cluster